 The decay $\Bs\to \jpsi \Kp\Km$ proceeds predominantly via $\Bs\to \jpsi \phi$ with the $\phi$ meson decaying subsequently to $\Kp\Km$.
-In this case the $\Bs$ decays to two vector particles, and the $\Kp\Km$ pair is in a P-wave configuration.
-The final state is then the superposition of $CP$-even and $CP$-odd states, depending upon the relative orbital angular momentum of the $\jpsi$ and the $\phi$.
+In this case, the $\Bs$ decays into two vector particles, and the $\Kp\Km$ pair is in a P-wave configuration.
+The final state is then the superposition of CP-even and CP-odd states, depending upon the relative orbital angular momentum of the $\jpsi$ and the $\phi$.
 The same final state can be produced also with $\Kp\Km$ pairs in an S-wave configuration, as pointed out by Stone and Zhang \cite{Stone:2008ak}.
-This S-wave component is $CP$-odd.
+This S-wave component is CP-odd.

 The decay width can be expressed in terms of four time-dependent complex amplitudes $A_i(t)$.
 Three of them arise from the P-wave configuration, and, correspond to the relative orientation of the linear polarisation vectors of the \jpsi\ and $\phi$ mesons, ($0,\perp,\|$) ( see \cite{Aaij:2014nxa}), and one of them corresponds to the S-wave configuration.
 The distributions of decay angles and time for a $\Bs$ meson produced at time $t=0$ can be expressed in terms of ten terms, corresponding to the four polarisation amplitudes and their interference terms.
 The expressions for the decay rate $d\Gamma(\Bs)/dtd\Omega$ is invariant under the transformation